KATY-MAY HUDSON / INTERDISCIPLINARY ARTIST

 She has collaborated with artists and organizations such as Youtube TV, Whohaha, New York Women in Film and TV, NY Neo-Futurists, ART/NY, Funny or Die, SVA Theater, University of Delaware, University of Rhode Island, School of Visual Arts & Hofstra University.
 She holds a BA in Journalism from Southern Cross University (Sydney) and is completing her Masters in Directing at The School of Visual Arts (New York).

-She is currently working on the third edition of BWFF (August 2019), a performance in The Infinite Family (June 2019), playing “Reflexion” in new podcast The Misadventures of Clown Zer0 and a feature length screenplay.
+KM's narrative directorial debut, Pete’s Valve, is in post-production and she is currently working on the third edition of BWFF (August 2019), a performance in The Infinite Family (June 2019), playing “Reflexion” in new podcast The Misadventures of Clown Zer0 and a feature length screenplay.